Kotlin/kotlinx-knit/README.md

 fun exit(): Nothing = exitProcess(0)
 ```

 It will not compile by itself.
-In order to generate a proper compilable example file we'd use an `INCLUDE` knit
+In order to generate a proper compilable example file we'd use an `INCLUDE` Knit
 directive before this example.
 The markdown documentation looks like this:

     <!--- INCLUDE